infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 We need to ensure that content does not rely on device motion for control, as some users may have difficulty moving or holding a device steadily.
 This helps make content accessible to everyone, regardless of their physical abilities (e.g. shake to undo).

-> This guideline covers point *2.5.4 Motion Actuation - Level A of the WCAG standard.*

 #### ✅ Success technique(s)

 Mobile apps that support interaction through motion actuation (e.g., shaking the device, tilting, or other motion-based gestures) must also provide an alternative input method, such as touch or on-screen controls.
 Users should be able to disable motion actuation and still interact with the app effectively.